-This year, for the first time, when you buy your tickets we are going to be asking a few extra questions.
-As some people may see this as a breach of their privacy we thought we would explain why and what we will be doing with the data we collect.
+When you buy your tickets you may notice that we ask a few extra questions.
+Although some people may see this as a breach of their privacy we thought we would explain why and what we will be doing with the data we collect.

 Due to success in our early years, when setting up previous events it wasn’t that hard to entice sponsors, but this year it has been harder.
 Companies are tightening their belts and are more reluctant to part with their cash.
 They are asking more of us to ensure they get the most from their money.
 One thing a lot of asked about is our audience.
 Some assume because we are based at a university that the majority of attendees will be students, some are wanting to target specific sectors, and some just want to know how to dress up their booths.